williamseipp/notes/study_guide.md

 }}}
 {{{  What are some commonly used methods so far?

-# puts
+# puts takes String arguments and displays them to the std.out which
+# is usually a computer screen

 returns nil

 }}}
 {{{  What is a side effect?

-A side effect is a change outside of the local scope of a block or method.
+    A side effect is some persistent change that happens outside the scope of what you're currently in.
+An example would be the following:

-For example, mutating the arguments to a method.
+    def some_method(parameter)
+      # mutate the parameter
+    end

+    some_method(some_var)

+    While inside the scope of a method definition, you create a mutation of the argument that was passed in.
+This is a side effect and you must communicate this explicitly within your code even if its intentional.

 }}}
 {{{  What are some 'best practices' to use when creating methods?